AustinSiu/IDB-1/PITCHME.md

 #### What puzzles us about their website?

-- Website doesn't support refreshing.
+- Website doesn't support refreshing
-- Website doesn't support back/forward history.
+- Website doesn't support back/forward history
 - Why is there no URL routing?

 ---